madam3314/hello-world/README.md

 # hello-world
 # this is my first commit
-this is GITHUB is really powerfull
+this GITHUB is really powerfull